-Offered by the School of Social Sciences in co-operation with the Law School, the course will provide students with postgraduate level knowledge and skills in the interdisciplinary area of criminology and law.
+Another very popular degree programme, our LLM Law and Criminology provides the opportunity to study legal structures and application at the same time as learning criminological theories, policing and conflict.
 It builds on criminological and legal skills and knowledge so as to provide specialist training in criminological, criminal justice and legal research.
 The course programme enables students to develop an international perspective on crime, justice and law through national and cross-national approaches and case studies of other societies, and/or ‘cutting edge’ issues in contemporary criminology and law.
-Students will also acquire a wide range of transferable skills.

 What will you study on this course?

 You can choose from Law topics such as;